Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 ```
 - The `firstName` and `lastName` variables are not accessible from the `getFullName` method.
 They are only accessible in the constructor.
 - Which is why we capture those values in the constructor as instance variables, so that we can use them whenever we want in any instance method.
+- Also, notice that the instance method `getFullName()` does not take any parameter.
+We don't need the `firstName` and the `lastName` again because we already have them as instance variables.
+- That's the beauty of classes.
+You create an instance of a class with the necessary data and then the entire instance becomes aware of this data.
+That's because they are stored as instance variables which means they are accessible by that instance.
+- As a reminder, `this` refers to the **current instance** of the class.